learning-zone/javascript-basics/README.md

 #### Q. ***How do you convert date to another timezone in javascript?***

 You can use toLocaleString() method to convert date in one timezone to another.
-For example, let's convert current date to British English timezone as below,
+For example, let us convert current date to British English timezone as below,
 ```javascript
 console.log(event.toLocaleString('en-GB', { timeZone: 'UTC' })); //29/06/2019, 09:56:00
 ```